pbierkortte/sql-server-to-snowflakedw-python/README.md

 ## Configuration

 ### [Job List](job_list.json)
-List of source tables (SELECT * FROM MY_TABLE) and the target tables you want to create.
+List of select statements (SELECT * FROM MY_TABLE) and the target tables you want to create.
 Replace the <INSERT ..
 HERE> placeholders.
+Columns or rows can be excluded via the query.

 ### [Type Conversion](type_conversion.json)